Boswil: Economy

 The municipality possesses a considerable number of industrial companies, which are particularly active in the construction and transportation industries.
 This is beside several trade and service enterprises.

 Transportation

 The main road of Lenzburg-Luzern passes through the middle of the village, and serves as a public traffic route.
 The Swiss Federal Railways have a station, Boswil-Bünzen, on the railway line connecting Aarau and Arth-Goldau.
+The station is served by services of the Aargau S-Bahn and the S42 of the Zurich S-Bahn, which is a rush-hour service.

 Schools

 Bosvil has a primary and secondary school.
 The district school is in Muri and the Cantonal school is in Wohlen.
 The entire Swiss population is generally well educated.
 In Boswil about 72.5% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 147 students attending primary school, there are 126 students attending secondary school in the municipality.